-

 The old data dir will be kept and has to be removed manually later.

-You can run sudo -u postgres fc-postgresql prepare-autoupgrade
+You can run sudo -u postgres fc-postgresql prepare-autoupgrade to

 create the new data dir before upgrading PostgreSQL to reduce downtime